fluid-project/infusion-docs/IoCReferences.md

 The example below includes several IoC references.
 All of them are inside a subcomponent declaration and all include `{controllers}`, which in this case is a reference to the parent component.
 Specifically:

-* on lines 16 and 17, the references are to the model and applier that are members of the parent component;
+* `{controllers}.model` and `{controllers}.applier` are references to the model and applier that are members of the parent component;
-* on lines 19-21, the references are to events defined on the parent component, on lines 7-10;
+* the IoC expressions in the subcomponent's events block are references to events defined on the parent component's event block;
-* line 14 uses a reference to one of the selectors defined on the parent component, on line 4.
+* `{controllers}.dom.scrubberContainer` is a reference to one of the selectors defined on the parent component.

 ```javascript
 fluid.defaults("fluid.videoPlayer.controllers", {